 Uber started the on-demand transportation revolution with taxis, but the future of on-demand transportation points to mass transit.
 The transition from taxi services to mass transit started with ride sharing.
 Even now, you can see Uber, Lyft and others starting ride sharing services.

 We are already seeing on-demand mass transit services in select cities.
-Bridj, which is an “Uber-like” service that has specific pick up locations around select cities.
+Bridj, which is an “Uber-like” service that has specific pick up and drop off (PUDO) locations around select cities.
 Via is another an on-demand transit app.
 The service is currently available in Chicago and NYC.